Explore the Dorset Coast – The Jurassic Coast

 Brilliant white chalk has been eroded into steep cliffs and the famous collection of sea stacks known as ‘Old Harry Rocks’.

 The vast majority of the Jurassic Dorset coast can be walked, the South West Coast Path is the longest in England.
-The clifftop walks can be enjoyed by most, with opportunities for bird watching, dolphin spotting, painting and enjoying the jaw-dropping marvel that is the Jurassic coast.
-Dont forget that paths can be slippery after rain and this also increases the chances of landslides, keep to marked tracks.
+The clifftop walks can be enjoyed by most (with the usual warnings about not getting too close to the edge).
+These coastal walks are ideal opportunities for bird watching, dolphin spotting, painting and enjoying the jaw-dropping marvel that is the Jurassic coast.
+Dont forget that paths can be slippery after rain and this also increases the chances of landslides, (keep to marked tracks and keep dogs on leads).

 You can explore the Jurassic coast by bus if you hop on the X53, you can walk sections and then go back on the bus, a perfect day out.